How much does a septic inspection cost?

 Leach field is over-saturated

 Non-biodegradable items in the septic line or tank

 Septic tank shifted or fractured by ground movement

 Tree root infiltration in the tank or lines

 Damage to the drain field by vehicles or heavy equipment

 Who inspects septic systems?

-Before hiring a plumbing inspector or home inspector to inspect a septic tank, be sure to:
+Before hiring a septic inspection company near you, be sure to: